andre-svager/teste-sonda-main/README.md

 ### Technical Challenges
- - Design Pattern (evaluate)
  - Clean Code
  - Responsibility segregation (SOLID)
- - Multi Databases Persistence (Onion - Hexagonal)
+ - Multi Databases Persistence Mongo| InMemory (Hexagonal).
+Necessary change @Principal to activate in interface
  - Open API Documentation
  - Scalability, Availability and Performance
    - Microservices Segregation (Bounded Contexts)
    - Multi Thread or Async Call: WebFlux | Java RX | Vertx (TODO)
+   - Cloud environment configuration, like multi A-Z, autoscaling and so on.

 ### Business Challenge
  - Web Contract
     - How get a Set of Probes in an existing Planet ?
-        -> Planets should have an identifier to Report Earth ControlCenter if many Planets will be explored -> Planet should know all Probes in the ground
+        - Planets should have an identifier to Report
+        - Create a `ControlCenter` if many Planets will be explored
+        - Planet should know all Probes in the ground
     - How to Move arrived Probe ?
       - Probes should have a Identifier
       - We should know previous state (active | inactive) and position of a Probe to move it